Basics of Permaculture Design

 - Beginner farmers interested in living off the land

-Originally from Georgia in the US, Brian Newhouse traveled the world for about 15 years.
-In this time, he worked as a Peace Corps in the Cape Verde Islands, built wind turbines around the US and volunteered with non-profit organizations in Haiti and Dominican Republic.
+Originally from Georgia in the US, Brian Newhouse traveled the world for many years.
+He volunteered with Peace Corps in the Cape Verde Islands, rode a bicycle around New Zealand, built wind turbines in the US, and built schools and toilets in Haiti and the Dominican Republic, lived in communes in Thailand and India.